 Accessing the market in more beneficial ways is a major reason for supporting women farmer-based organizations and cooperatives.
 The regional BoWCYAs of Afar and Oromia will play an active role in facilitating direct linkages between farmers' groups and commercial buyers, and strengthening the ability of participating farmers to negotiate and fulfill beneficial contractual agreements.
 The JP RWEE will support farmer-based organizations and pastoralists' cooperatives to orient members to become more sensitive to market signals (price) to determine their production decisions, adopting best practices to meet grain quality standards, source financial services to expand economic activities, and improve collective bargaining with both input suppliers and output buyers.
 This will be based on existing research around high value food crops and hybrid livestock.
 The research findings will inform and guide the provision of tailored made extension services to smallholder farmers.
 On the other hand, private input suppliers would help to finance field demonstrations and training programs.
-Farmer-based organizations would help to finance for community-based facilitators (extension paraprofessionals) and share the output with relevant stakeholders.
+Farmer-based organizations would help to finance some of the local (village, township) operating costs for extension, including training and possibly stipends for community-based facilitators (extension paraprofessionals) and share the output with relevant stakeholders.